 We take a look at one online savings account option from Barclays Bank, one of the 50 largest banks in the world.

 What are the benefits of a savings account with Barclays?

-- High 1.4% APY.
-Barclays savings account APY is 14 times the national average for other online savings accounts.
+- High 1.9% APY.
+The annual percentage yield on the Barclays Online Savings Account is 20 times the national average for other online savings accounts.

 - No maintenance fees.
 You’ll pay no monthly fees with this account.

-- No deposit.
-Open your Barclays online savings account with any amount.
+- No minimum deposit.
+Open your Barclays Online Savings Account with any amount.

 - No maximum balance.
 Hold as much as you can save in your Barclays account.

 What is the difference between an interest rate and an APY?

 Your interest rate is the simple interest you’re paid on an account or an investment over a year.
 For example, if you’ve invested $1,000 into an account with 1% interest, you’ll have earned $10 on that investment at the end of a year.

 The annual percentage yield is a bit trickier.
 An APY is an effective annual rate of return that takes into account compounding interest over a year.
 In short, it’s the interest rate compounded monthly over the course of a year.